cunarist/rinf/docs/architecture.md

 ## Integration

-Cargokit is meant to be included in Flutter plugin (or application) that contains a Rust crate to be built during the Flutter build process.
+Cargokit is meant to be included in Flutter plugin (or application) that contains the Rust crate to be built during the Flutter build process.

-Cargokit can be either incuded as git submodule (for applications) or git subtree (for plugins - as pub does not support submodules for git dependencies).
+Cargokit can be either incuded as git submodule or git subtree (required for plugins - as pub does not support submodules for git dependencies).

 For a step by step tutorial on integrating Cargokit with a Flutter plugin see https://matejknopp.com/post/flutter_plugin_in_rust_with_no_prebuilt_binaries/.